kgoebber/met330_assign1_FA16/README.md

 * Break down large task into smaller pieces to complete work

 ## Problem
 You have just moved to a new place with a different climate than any area you have previously lived and you want to learn about the seasonality of precipitation over the region.
-Since you have take a computer class and are not shy of using it to answer scientific questions you turn to your terminal window and use the Fortran programming language to help you out.
-At this point you don't have the data collected to analyze the precipitation, but want to set up the framework to be able to  get the answers you desire once you have the data set. <p>
+Since you have taken a computer programming class you have decided to use the Fortran programming language to help you out.
+Currently you don't have the proper data to analyze the actual values, but you're going to get started by setting up the framework to be able to  get the answers you desire once you have the data.  <p>
 A helpful piece of information to investigate the seasonality of any atmospheric variable is to know the Julian Day of the year.
 The way that a meteorologist would typically define the Julian Day is to start with 1 January as Julian Day 1, 2 January as Julian Day 1, etc. This appears to be a straightforward task, but we can't forget about leap years!
 Leap years occur every four years, but not in years divisible by 100 unless it is also divisible by 400.
 For example, 2000 <b>is</b> a leap year despite the fact that it is divisible by 100 because it is divisible by 400.<p>
 For this assignment, your final code should do the following (reading in a date from a file): <br>
 * Determine the Julian Day of the year (whether a leap year or not)